 Adoption - updating your details with the registry

 If you adopt a new pet, it is your responsibility to contact a national registry and update your pet’s registration details.
 If you are not sure who your pet is registered with, you can find out through Pet Address at www.petaddress.com.au

 What happens if your pet strays?

+If your pet is ever lost, a ranger, animal shelter or veterinarian anywhere in Australia can scan your pet for the microchip and access your contact details.
 The only way that you may not become reunited with your lost pet is if you don't contact the register when you have changed your address or contact phone numbers.

 Who to contact if you change address

-Attention pet owners who have recently moved from NSW
+An important message for pet owners who have recently moved from NSW

 Pets with a microchip implanted in NSW are required by law to be registered on a state based register known as the NSW "Companion Animal Registry" (see www.petregistry.nsw.gov.au).
 This state based database is not linked to any national register.
 It is not compulsory in NSW to register a pet's microchip on a national registry.
 Therefore if you have recently moved from NSW to our state we strongly recommend checking www.petadress.com.au to see if your pet has been registered on a national database.
-If your pet's details are not recognised, please contact a national register such as the Australasian Animal Registry (details above) and complete a registration form.
+If your pet's details are not recognised, please contact a national register such as Central Animal Records (details above) and complete a registration form.
 A fee of approximately $10 will apply.
-If you do not know your pet's microchip number and visit our practice please contact us for further information.
+If you do not know your pet's microchip number and visit our practice please contact us for more information.

 How do you have your pet microchipped?